BlueWallet/LndHub/doc/Send-requirements.md

 Request:

     {
         "partnerid" : "bluewallet"  // string, not mandatory parameter "accounttype" : "..."       // string, not mandatory, default is common, also can be test or core }

 Response:

     {
-        "login":"...", // srting
+        "login":"...",     // string
-        "password":"...", // srting
+        "password":"...",  // string
     }

 ## POST /auth?type=auth